-Harley's research focuses on air quality and sustainable transportation; he is an author of 100 papers published
+Harley's research focuses on air quality and sustainable transportation;

+he is an author of 100 papers published

-He is the inaugural holder of the Carl W. Johnson Endowed Chair in Civil Engineering at Berkeley, awarded in recognition of his record of scholarship and university and professional service.
+He is the inaugural holder of the Carl W. Johnson Endowed Chair in Civil and Environmental Engineering at Berkeley, awarded in recognition of his record of scholarship and university and professional service.